kibo-project/Kibo-Wiki/README.md

 * ✅ Automatic receipt verification (no admin)
 * ✅ Automatic timeouts and refunds
 * ✅ Basic dashboard for each user type
-* ✅ Penalty system for partners
+* ✅ Penalty system for aliados

 ### **❌ Not Included in MVP**